oddbird/sass-browser/README.md

 cp -r dart-sass/build sass-browser/build
 ```

 After that you can manually modify `build/npm/sass.dart.js`.
+Currently all
+modifications made to this file are documented as issues in this repository.